akohen/airbnb-scraper/README.md

 Each returned object has the following properties:
 * name : String
+* type : String
 * capacity : Integer
-* type : String
+* bedrooms : Integer
 * beds : Integer
 * baths : Integer
 * amenities : accessible through amenities[TAG] = Bool

 ## CLI usage
 `airbnb-scraper PROPERTY_ID PROPERTY_ID...`
-Will return the name of each property
+Will return the name of each property, the type of the property and the maximum number of guests, separated by semicolons